aehrc/smart-forms/CONTRIBUTING.md

 Your branch should be named `issue/[GitHub issue #]`.

+If possible, it is recommended to merge the `main` branch into your branch first before creating a pull request.

 ## Development dependencies

 You will need the following software to build the solution: